-For foreigners living in Japan, the good news is you will not be required to carry around the My Number card- in contrast to the foreigner registration card.
+For foreigners living in Japan, there is some good news.
+You will not be required to carry around the My Number card.
+This is in contrast to the foreigner registration card.

 As many throughout the private and public sectors have echoed, the system is not perfect.
 It could have both advantages and risks.